 You don’t have to build your business culture around being eco-friendly.
 You might decide to focus on spreading joy and happiness to both your customers and your employees.
 Or maybe you want to promote a culture of great design and innovation.
 Whatever you choose, make sure it’s a true representation of your core business values and that it is communicated throughout all your marketing and customer interactions.

-3. Work Across Silos to Engage Employees and Make Fantastic Customer Experience Your Ultimate Goal
+3. Make Fantastic Customer Experience Your Ultimate Goal

 Hopefully, you’re starting to see that successful marketing now and in the future goes way beyond the marketing department’s remit.